Case Interview Practice

 Polar Pizza: case interview walkthrough

-The Polar Pizza case is a challenging market sizing and demand estimation exercise.
-It is designed for candidates preparing for case interviews in the consumer industry, requiring a mix of qualitative and quantitative analysis.
+The Polar Pizza case is a challenging market sizing and demand estimation exercise set in the consumer industry.
+It requires candidates to navigate both qualitative and quantitative aspects, making it a balanced test of analytical skills.

 What this case tests

 The Polar Pizza case primarily tests your ability to estimate market size and demand.
-You will need to analyze various factors that influence consumer preferences and purchasing decisions.
-This case also evaluates your problem-solving skills and how well you can communicate your thought process.
+You will need to analyze consumer preferences and market trends.
+This case also evaluates your critical thinking and logical reasoning skills.
+Expect to engage in both qualitative discussions and quantitative calculations throughout the interview.

 How to solve

-To tackle the Polar Pizza case, follow these steps:
+To effectively tackle the Polar Pizza case, follow these steps:

 Quant checks to run